ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/start-indexing.dotnet.markdown

 {NOTE: }

-* **StartIndexingOperation** is used to resume indexing for entire database.
+* **StartIndexingOperation** is used to resume indexing for the entire database after indexing has been [stopped](../../../../client-api/operations/maintenance/indexes/stop-indexing).

 * You must [restart the database](../../../../client-api/operations/maintenance/configuration/database-settings-operation#toggledatabasesstateoperation)
   with `ToggleDatabasesStateOperation` to implement the operation after using `StartIndexingOperation` ([see example](../../../../client-api/operations/maintenance/indexes/start-indexing#example)).

-* Use [StartIndexOperation](../../../../client-api/operations/maintenance/indexes/stop-index) to start a single index.
+* Use [StartIndexOperation](../../../../client-api/operations/maintenance/indexes/start-index) to start a single index.

 {NOTE/}